sholkojr/School_District_Analysis/README.md

 ![revised_type_summary](/Resources/type_summary_revised.png)

 ## Summary

-Generally, the overall impact to the summary results is fortunately minor.
-The greatest impact is shown in the following areas:
+The greatest impact to the summaries are in the following areas
+- District overall passing - From 65.2 to 64.9
 -